Giovanni Cosimo Bonomo

 Giovanni Cosimo Bonomo (30 November 1666 – 13 January 1696) was an Italian physician, known for discovering the itch mite as the cause of the skin disease scabies.
-He described and drew them after observing their presence with the aid of a microscope in the fluid expressed from lesions of infested patients.
+He described and drew them after observing their presence with the aid of a microscope in the fluid expressed from lesions of infected patients.
 By contradicting contemporary medical opinion and the papal aristocracy, he was harshly criticized and had a hard time finding a job.
-Eventually he became a personal physician of the German Electress Palatine Anna Maria Luisa de' Medici.
+Eventually he became a personal physician for the German Electress Palatine Anna Maria Luisa de' Medici.

 Early life and education

 Giovanni Cosimo Bonomo was born to French pharmacist Stefano Bonomo and his wife Barbara Boccacci on 30 November 1666.
 He was born in Livorno, a multicultural city at that time.
 He studied at the University of Pisa, where he received his doctorate in philosophy and medicine on 22 June 1681.
-On 18 December 1683, he obtained his license to practice as a freelance physician at the Collegio dei Medici degli Speciali of Florence, the modern day Università degli Studi di Firenze.
+On 18 December 1683, he obtained his license to practice as a freelance physician at the Collegio dei Medici degli Speciali of Florence, the modern-day Università degli Studi di Firenze.
 His auditors included Francesco Redi, who would become his biggest advocate.

 In 1684, Bonomo returned to Livorno where, upon the advice of his father, he began to attend the pharmacy of the famous naturalist and intimate collaborator of Redi, Giacinto Cestoni.
 Before his father died in the first half of 1684, he recommended Bonomo, who was in poor economic conditions, to Redi, who helped him to get a job as a ship doctor.
-From 1684 until 1685, Bonomo accompanied a naval expedition against the Turks, during which he observed a variety of diseases and infections, which he himself succumbed to twice.
+From 1684 until 1685, Bonomo accompanied a naval expedition against the Turks, during which he observed a variety of diseases and infections, which he succumbed to twice.
 Thereafter, he began a close collaboration with Cestoni, including the study of scabies.
 Bonomo observed men extracting small specks out of the skin of those suffering from scabies thereby curing them of their symptoms.
-Coupled with Cestoni's technical skill in using a microscope, he was able to determine the cause of scabies was nothing more than itch mites gnawing in the skin of those afflicted.
+Coupled with Cestoni's technical skill in using a microscope, he determined the cause of scabies, which was nothing more than itch mites gnawing in the skin of those afflicted.
 Bonomo and Cestoni discovered and described "a very minute living creature, in shape resembling a tortoise, of whitish colour, a little dark upon the back, with some thin and long hairs, of nimble motion, with six feet, a sharp head, with two little horns at the end of the snout."